 8 Let henna dry on the skin.
 (10 to 15 minutes)

 9 Moisten the design by lightly applying the citrus/sugar solution with a cotton ball.
 This will set the henna for a long-lasting, darker colour.
 Do not over-saturate the design with citrus/sugar solution as this will dilute and spread the henna and fine lines will thicken.

 10 Leave henna on the skin as long as possible, (up to 12 hours for best results) to set and darken the design.
 Three hours of set time usually results in a dark solid colour.

 11 Remove the henna with a cotton ball and vegetable oil.

 12 Avoid wetting the area for a day.
 The colour will darken overnight.
 If you are prone to allergies or have sensitive skin do a small test design and wait a day before proceeding with something more elaborate.

 Good luck, and have fun!

 Test the applicator flow on a paper towel.
 Start with a simple complete design and then add complexity.
-Improvise, change a drawing mistake into part of the design.
+Improvise, and change a drawing mistake into part of the design.
 Remember henna stains, work carefully.
-Keep it off your hands and fingernails (use gloves), your clothes, porcelain sinks and countertops.
+Keep it off your hands and fingernails (use gloves), your clothes, porcelain sinks, and countertops.
 Leave the henna paste on for up to 12 hours for the best (darkest) results.
 If you plan to go to bed before removing the henna paste, wrap the area with a paper towel and tape to protect the design and avoid staining your bedding.